KyleBarton/Mooserator/README.md

       - `thread 'main' panicked at src/cli/routines.rs:418:10:
         called ``Result::unwrap()`` on an `Err` value: BadResponse("Code: 516.
 DB::Exception: panda: Authentication failed: password is incorrect, or there is no user with such name.
 (AUTHENTICATION_FAILED) (version 24.1.3.31 (official build))")
         note: run with ``RUST_BACKTRACE=1`` environment variable to display a backtrace`
+- Might be nice to have an `npm run teardown` or something?